-Canberra law firm United Legal has as its most senior practitioner, Peter Glover.
+Canberra law firm United Legal has Peter Glover as its most senior legal practitioner.

 Pete graduated in law in approximately 1985 and has been practising for well over 30 years.